 If you’re looking to relax, sit down at one of the neighborhood cafes for a coffee or tea before heading down Rush Street towards Michigan Avenue.

-As your last evening in Chicago, you have a few options to finish off your visit.
+As your last evening on your vacation, you have a few options to add to your Chicago itinerary.